AlonsoOropeza/LinearRegression/README.md

 # Predicting features of human anatomy using linear regression
 ## Abstract
 Have you ever wonder if the stature of a person determines the lenght of their feet and hands?
-For Lord of the Rings fans, what about hobbits, they are smaller than humans, nevertheless they have large feet.
+For Lord of the Rings fans, what about hobbits, they are smaller than humans, nevertheless they have larger feet.
 Is there any relation between these variables or is it mere coincidence?
 Thankfully, using linear regression, we can make a prediction based on its dependance of other features to finally answer if its true our hypothesis or not.

 ## Introduction
 As we implied in the abstract, our objective is to determine if there is any relation between the stature of a human and the lenght of their feet and hands.